 The housing landscape of the area is diverse, with an unusually high number of attached single-unit buildings and multi-unit buildings with 5-19 units.
 The number of detached single-unit buildings and mobile homes is significantly below the national average.
 The neighborhood has experienced considerable growth in recent years, with a large percentage of housing built between 2014 and 2019.

-While the proportion of rental housing units is above the national average, rent prices are not mentioned as the number of renter-occupied housing units is less than 80.
-The area has a higher-than-average percentage of vacant housing units for rent, while the number of vacant housing units for sale is below the national average.
+The proportion of rental housing units is above the national average, with rent pricestending to be expensive.
+The area also has a higher-than-average percentage of vacant housing units for rent, while the number of vacant housing units for sale is below the national average.

 Income distribution in this neighborhood leans towards higher income brackets, with the majority of households earning above $100,000 per year.
 The percentage of households with annual incomes below $40,000 is considerably below the national average.
-However, a significant portion of residents spends 10-24.9% of their income on housing, which is above the national average.
+However, a significant portion of residents spends high proportions of their income on housing.

 The neighborhood's employment landscape reveals a high concentration of men and women working in professional, scientific, and technical services, management of companies and enterprises, and finance and insurance, real estate, and rental and leasing sectors.
 The number of men employed in agriculture, forestry, fishing and hunting, and mining is substantially lower than the national average.